 CRS Reports are research reports written for members of Congress and issued to clearly define issues in a legislative context.
-HeinOnline contains more than 52,000 of these reports, with more being added each month.
+HeinOnline contains nearly 54,000 of these reports, with more being added each month.

 Congressional hearings are the principal formal method by which committees collect and analyze information in the early stages of legislative policymaking.
 Whether on confirmation, legislation, oversight, investigation, or a combination of these, all hearings share common elements of preparation and conduct.
 Coverage includes nearly 80,000 hearings and more than 18 million pages from the 50th Congress through the 115th Congress (1889-2018).
 Additional hearings will continue to be added as they become available.